Faster quantum and classical SDP approximations for quadratic binary optimization

-\paragraph{Previous quantum SDP solvers:} previous quantum SDP solvers~\cite{Brandao2017a,Apeldoorn2018,Brandao2017b} with inverse polynomial dependence on the error do not provide speedups for solving the \textsc{MaxQP SDP}, as their complexity depends on a problem specific parameter, the width of the SDP.
-We refer to the aforementioned references for a definition of this parameter and for the complexity of the solvers under different input models and only focus on why none of them readily gives speedups for the problem at hand.
-As shown in~\cite[Theorem 24]{Apeldoorn2017}, the width parameter scales at least linearly in the dimension $n$ for the~\textsc{MaxQP SDP}.
+Previous quantum SDP solvers based on primal-dual methods~\cite{Brandao2017a,Apeldoorn2017,Apeldoorn2018,Brandao2017b} with inverse polynomial dependence on the error do not provide speedups for solving the \textsc{MaxQP SDP} in the worst case, as their complexity depends on a problem specific parameter, the width of the SDP.
+We refer to the aforementioned references for a precise definition of this parameter and for the complexity of the solvers under different input models.
+As shown in~\cite[Theorem 24]{Apeldoorn2017}, the width parameter scales at least linearly in the dimension $n$ for what they call \emph{combinable SDPs}~[Definition 23]\cite{Apeldoorn2017}.
+In a nutshell, these are SDP classes for which direct sum combinations of two instances and constraints yield another valid SDP in the class and we refer to~\cite{Apeldoorn2017} for a precise definition.
+For our purposes, it suffices to note that the~\textsc{MaxQP SDP} class of SDPs is combinable, as shown in~\cite{Apeldoorn2017}.
+Although the authors only observe that their conditions apply to \textsc{MaxCut}, it is easy to see that their results do not require any assumptions on the sign of entries of $A$.
+Thus, their results show that the~\textsc{MaxQP SDP} also admits instances with linearly growing width.
 To the best of our knowledge, the solvers mentioned above have a dependence that is at least quadratic in the width and at least a $n^{\frac{1}{2}}$ dependence on the dimension.
 Thus, the combination of the term stemming from the width and the dimension already gives a higher complexity than our solver.
 One reason why we bypass these restrictions is that we do not use the primal-dual approach to solve the SDP from the aforementioned references.